 Pay Me, Maybe?

-A new school year means reconnecting with old friends and making new ones – not just for the kids but even for parents, too.
-Back-to-school season means a return to packed lunches, carpools, field trips, after-school programs and team sports.
+A new school year means reconnecting with old friends and making new ones – not just for the kids, but for parents too.
+Back-to-school season means returning to packed lunches, carpools, field trips, after-school programs, and team sports.

-While we love that our kids get to participate in fun activities, these costs can start to add up.
-Whether it's pitching in for the cost of a few dozen cookies for a PTA meeting, filling up the gas tank for a field trip, or reimbursing an unexpected school supplies purchase, money can be a sore subject.
+While we love that our kids get to participate in fun activities, all these costs can add up and become overwhelming.
+Whether it's pitching in for a few dozen cookies for a PTA meeting, splitting the cost of gas for a field trip, or reimbursing an unexpected school supplies purchase, money can be a sore subject.
 However, minimizing the awkwardness of sending and requesting money with other parents is possible.

-Below are tips for broaching the topic of payback with other parents and how using Zelle® can help make splitting costs fast, safe and easy.
+Below are tips for broaching the topic of payback with other parents and how using Zelle® can help make splitting1 costs fast, safe, and easy.